 Unaudited Interim Condensed Consolidated Financial Statements- The condensed consolidated balance sheet at December 31, 2023 that is presented in these interim condensed consolidated financial statements was derived from audited financial statements but does not include all disclosures required by accounting principles generally accepted in the United States of America ("GAAP").
 The accompanying condensed consolidated financial statements are unaudited.
 The accompanying unaudited interim condensed consolidated financial statements have been prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial statements.
 Accordingly, certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
 However, the Company believes that the disclosures are adequate to make the information presented not misleading.
 These unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements and the notes thereto for the year ended December 31, 2023 included in the 2023 Annual Report filed with the SEC on March 21, 2024.
-In the opinion of management, all adjustments, consisting only of normal recurring adjustments as necessary, for the fair statement of the Company's condensed financial position, condensed results of its operations and comprehensive loss and cash flows have been made.
-The results of operations for the three months ended March 31, 2024 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2024.
+In the opinion of management, all adjustments, consisting only of normal recurring adjustments as necessary, for the fair statement of the Company's condensed financial position, condensed results of operations, and comprehensive loss and cash flows have been made.
+The results of operations for the three and six months ended June 30, 2024 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2023.

-Use of Estimates- The preparation of the Company's consolidated financial statements in conformity with U.S. Generally Accepted Accounting Principles ("GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of expenses during the reporting period.
-Significant estimates and assumptions reflected in these consolidated financial statements include, but are not limited to, the accrual of research and development expenses, and the impairment or lack of impairment of long-lived assets including operating lease right-of-use assets and goodwill.
+Use of Estimates- The preparation of the Company's consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of expenses during the reporting period.
+Significant estimates and assumptions reflected in these condensed consolidated financial statements include, but are not limited to, the accrual of research and development expenses, the accrual of operational and financial license milestones (Note 3), the accrual of reserves for variable consideration related to product revenue, and the impairment or lack of impairment of long-lived assets including operating lease right-of-use assets and goodwill.
 The Company bases its estimates on historical experience, known trends and other market-specific or other relevant factors that it believes to be reasonable under the circumstances.
 On an ongoing basis, management evaluates its estimates when there are changes in circumstances, facts and experience.
 Changes in estimates are recorded in the period in which they become known.
-As of the date of issuance of these consolidated financial statements, the Company is not aware of any specific event or circumstance that would require the Company to update its estimates, assumptions and judgments or revise the carrying value of its assets or liabilities.
+As of the date of issuance of these consolidated financial statements, the Company is not aware of any specific event or circumstance that would require the Company to update its estimates, and judgments or revise the carrying value of its assets or liabilities.
 Actual results could differ from those estimates, and any such differences may be material to the Company's consolidated financial statements.